Why we undertook this project

 The need for a better understanding of the current pressures facing care services and their implications has never been greater.
 Yet evidence about the relationship between changes in spending, how this feeds through to the quality and quantity of services, and the impact on the health and wellbeing of people who use them is extremely limited.

-A joint project between the Nuffield Trust and The King’s Fund will seek to shed light on these issues.
-In order to understand the impact on older people with care needs and their carers, the project will follow four lines of enquiry.
+A joint project between the Nuffield Trust and The King’s Fund sought to shed light on these issues.
+In order to understand the impact on older people with care needs and their carers, the project followed four lines of enquiry:

 - How are local authorities dealing with current pressures?